 The court agreed with Earthlife; NEMA’s list of “relevant factors” is non-exhaustive, meaning that the minister must consider any relevant factor even if it is not specifically listed.

 The court examined the legislative and legal framework that governs South Africa’s climate change and energy policies to determine if climate change impacts are “relevant”.
-It considered domestic policies such as the National Climate Change Response White Paper of 2012, the Integrated Resource Plan for Electricity 2010-2030 (“IRP”) adopted by the South African cabinet, the Department of Energy’s binding determination on the mix of energy generation technologies that was adopted in terms of the Electricity Regulation Act No 4 of 2006, and South Africa’s international obligations.
+It considered domestic policies such as the National Climate Change Response White Paper of 2012, the Integrated Resource Plan for Electricity 2010-2030 (IRP) adopted by the South African cabinet, the Department of Energy’s binding determination on the mix of energy generation technologies that was adopted in terms of the Electricity Regulation Act, and South Africa’s international obligations.
 The legal framework overwhelmingly supports the argument that the assessment of climate change impacts and mitigation measures are relevant factors that must be considered as part of the environmental authorisation process.

 After finding that the minister must consider climate change impacts, the court turned to the question of if the minister had enough information at the time to properly consider this factor.